-The reason this is important is because babies’ growth in the womb (organ development, fat accrual, lean tissue growth) can modify their metabolism, cardiovascular function, neurological development, and their risk of future disease.
+This is important because babies’ growth in the womb (organ development, fat accrual, lean tissue growth) can modify their metabolism, cardiovascular function, neurological development, and their risk of future disease.
+Ultimately, we seek to improve cardiometabolic health of offspring, and thus population health in the long-term.

 This concept is referred to as the Developmental Origins of Health and Disease, or Barker, Hypothesis (so named after David Barker, MD)